Geology of the Canary Islands: El Hierro

 It has been estimated that the large landslides on El Hierro removed more than two-thirds of the total volume of lava erupted subaerially by the two shield volcanoes and the rift cinder cones of the island.
 This removal of lava has hindered efforts to estimate El Hierro's magma production and eruption rates.

 In the last 33,000 years, 31 land-based volcanic eruptions are known to have occurred on El Hierro.
 Of the volcanic eruptions on land at El Hierro that have been dated, the two most recent were at 2,500 years ago (at Montaña Chamuscada), and 2,280 years ago (at Montaña Los Cascajos), both located on the north-north-east rift.

 In 2011, a period of seismic unrest (associated with underground movements of molten magma) was followed by El Hierro's most recent volcanic eruption, which occurred underwater on the volcanic rift about 2 km south of the southern tip of the island.
 From October 2011 to March 2012, lava erupted from a submarine volcanic vent, which was later named Tagoro.
-Initially, this volcanic edifice was at a depth of 350 m, but by the end on the eruption, the edifice had grown to 88 m below sea level.
+Initially, this volcanic edifice was at a depth of 350 m, but by the end of the eruption, the edifice had grown to 88 m below sea level.